bcromwell12/bcromwell12.github.io/index.md

+# Brenton Cromwell's Data Science Portfolio
+This is where I will be placing some of the work I compleated in on my path to become a Data Scientist.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/bcromwell12/bcromwell12.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.